mathworks-ref-arch/matlab-production-server-on-azure/README.md

 For more information on creating endpoints, see [Create and associate service endpoint policies](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoint-policies).

 ### Deploy to Existing Virtual Network
-To deploy MATLAB Production Server to an existing virtual network, set the **Deploy to New or Existing Virtual Network** parameter to `existing`.
+To deploy MATLAB Production Server to an existing virtual network, in the deployment template, set the **New or Existing Virtual Network** parameter to `existing`.

 Set the following parameter values in the template based on your existing virtual network.